EnzymeFunctionInitiative/ENA_Database_Build/README.md

 See the "Dask Workflow Overview" section for more details about the task graph.

 ## Full Scale Workflow
-A sample SLURM batch script is provided in `~/batch_scripts/` that could be used to run the full scale workflow on the EFI HPC machine.
+A sample SLURM batch script is provided in `~/batch_scripts/` that can be used to run the full scale workflow on the EFI HPC machine.
-In the provided batch script, paths to various directories and files are left ambiguous.
+Also, the `env_setup.sh` script is provided within which all important environment variables called within the batch script are defined.
+Edit the environment script for your specific compute resource.

+A sample MySQL configuration file is provided with the necessary input parameters; update this file to match the access configuration for your MySQL server.

 # Dask Workflow Overview